Ring Size Chart: How to Measure Ring Size

 Ring sizes vary from country to country.
-In the US the sizes range from 0 to 20, and include quarter fractions, so for instance you might have a ring size of “12 ¾” or “15 ½”.
-Though you want to be as accurate as possible, people often get a size that is just a little larger, especially if it going to be worn for a long time (engagement rings or wedding rings).
+In the US, the sizes range from 0 to 20 and include quarter fractions, so for instance, you may have a ring size of 12 ¾ or 15 ½.
+Though you want to be as accurate as possible, people often get a size that is just a little larger, especially if the ring is going to be worn for a long time (as in the case of engagement rings or wedding rings).

-If you are looking to buy diamond rings online, they are generally shown in US sizes unless the website is designed for selling diamond rings to a specific country.
+If you are planning to buy diamond rings online, take note that the ring sizes are generally shown in US sizes, unless the website is designed for selling diamond rings to a specific country.

-However we got you covered with our international ring size conversion chart.
-Simply use the drop down menu below, select your ring size from the available options and it will automatically convert it for you!
+Don’t worry too much about that, though.
+We’ve got you covered with our international ring size conversion chart.
+Simply use the drop-down menu below, select your ring size from the available options, and the number will be automatically converted for you!
 It’s that simple.